SudhanshuBlaze/aspect-sense/server/README.md

 `Step 4:` Add API key

 - Generate OpenAI api key from [OpenAI](https://openai.com/api/)
+- Create .env file in the server directory
+- Add api key in the below format
+- api_key=<your_api_key>

 `Step 4:` Run the server in debug mode